Labels of strokes in HOMUS Dataset

 As a result, we chose 23 basic strokes such that most samples corresponding to 24 symbols in Fig. 1 can be represented in the combinations of them.
 Figure 2 shows the basic strokes and Table 1 summaries the strokes, their class number, and the numbers of stroke samples in the subset of HOMUS dataset.
 In Table 1, None stroke means the strokes that can not be categorized into any of the 23 basic strokes.

 Download the labels of strokes in HOMUS dataset (v1.0)

-Each data file contains a name of symbol and the labels of its strokes in a similar manner that each symbol sample in HOMUS dataset is written in a file.
-The only difference is that the stroke labels are included in the files instead of raw data of strokes, which is a series of 2-dimensional coordinates.
+Each data file contains a name of symbol and the labels of its strokes in a similar manner that a symbol sample are written in a file.
+The only difference is that the stroke labels are included in the files instead of raw data of strokes.
 For consistency, the strokes of symbol samples corresponding to 8 time signatures are commonly labeled as 100.

 Sung Joon Son, Ph.D. candidate, E-mail: sjson718_at_snu_dot_ac_dot_kr